kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 formatter should either be a string also used in BASIC "PRINT USING" statements (also EXCEL) or a C style "printf() format" string.
 When new data arrives, the old text need to be cleared, therefore a width (and height) of the box to be cleared with background color (BGC) needs to be specified.
-If H is ommitted, the font height is used.
-If W is ommitted, the size of the FORMAT string is used.
+If H is omitted, the font height is used.
+If W is omitted, the size of the FORMAT string is used.

 Example:
 <pre>